-Entrepreneurial Expatriates: How to Be Your Own Boss Abroad
+Entrepreneurial Expats: How to Be Your Own Boss Abroad

 |Yes, you can find creative ways to be your own boss as an expat.

 If your dreams of finding a job overseas, complete with a work permit, have been dashed on the jagged shores of reality, don’t despair, just develop a little entrepreneurial flair.
 Change your focus, alter your perspective, and look into being your own boss in another country.
 You’d be surprised at how many expats are making a living as entrepreneurs.
 Besides, I bet you’d rather run your own show and make your own hours anyway.
 Now’s your chance.

 It may seem daunting to start a business in a foreign country with all the potentially Byzantine rules and regulations to worry about.
 However, if you offer a service to the expat community outside of the local economy, you will generally not have to worry about this.
 Everywhere I have lived expats were thriving financially by filling necessary market niches catering to other global nomads, by providing the simple personal services we took for granted while at home, but which become much more significant when we are living overseas.

 When my hair was starting to get a little scraggly, I was overjoyed to hear about a woman who used to be a hairdresser in Virginia and now cuts hair for most of the men and women in the English-speaking expat community in Ankara.
 She doesn’t advertise but is booked solid.
 She works as often as she wants, and earns a good living.
 If she was overseas without her husband’s full-time job, she could easily support herself and enjoy the pleasures of international life all on her own.
 Who would have thought that being a hairdresser could be your ticket to a life overseas?

 Then there is my yoga instructor.
 Though not as booked solid, she offers three classes a day and has almost 50 clients who come once a week paying $10 each session.
 That may not seem like a lot back home, but in many places overseas $2,000 a month goes a long way.